akinwilson/babl/README.md

 ## Installation

-Create a virtual environment and install the requirements
+Create a virtual environment and install the `python`` package requirements.
 ```
 pip install -r requirements.txt
 ```
-Run the script to download the training data:
+Run the following `bash` script to download the training data:
 ```
 ./pull_data.sh
 ```